Tracking worked hours is essential for every restaurant.

 Mobile restaurant time clocks are extremely cost-effective by comparison.
 They utilise equipment that all your employees have already – their phones! tamigo’s mobile app is free to download for all tamigo users.

-But if you’d still prefer to go with the on-site, tamigo is still a cost-effective option.
+But if you’d still prefer to go with the on-site, tamigo can handle that too.
 Our time clock also works on tablets.
-Set these up in your restaurants for staff to use when they step through the doors.
+Set these up for staff to use when they step through the doors.